 The wooded wetland forest around my home supports a variety of cavity nesting birds.
-The wood duck (Aix Sponsa), in particular, is a bird that searches out excavations or openings in trees where she can lay her eggs.
-Due to habitat loss and because the forest is young there is a “housing shortage” that does not offer adequate nesting location in old large trees.
+The wood duck (Aix Sponsa), in particular, is a bird that searches out excavations or openings in trees where she can lay her eggs. (so do mergansers, buffleheads and goldeneyes) Due to habitat loss and because the forest is young there is a “housing shortage” that does not offer adequate nesting location in old large trees.
 To assist the wood duck in finding shelter we continue to build and install many boxes.
-With the help of local scouts looking for Eagle Scout projects and NJ Fish and Wildlife we have been able to install over fifteen boxes within West Essex park adjacent to the Passaic River.
+With the help of local scouts looking for Eagle Scout projects and NJ Fish and Wildlife I’ve installed boxes where they may be best utilized including along the Passaic River.

 While habitat protection is ideal as a primary means of conservation of these cavity nesters, there currently exists limited shelter availability.
 When artificial nest boxes are placed in the best locations according to our citizen science research, the nest box monitor can effectively increase the population of a species.

 Best practices for Wood Duck Boxes – Improvements Based on these Duck Box Plans

 Tools needed: hand saw, drill and 1/2″ speed bit, 1/8″ and 1/16″ twist drill bits, coated deck screws, 6d or 8d finishing nails rust after only 2-3 years, coping saw , screwdriver, pencil, ruler.